markpsmi/ICO/README.md

 ### makesesxi.sh
 Create new ESXi ISO.
-Requires ESXi ISO on images server.
+Requires ESXi ISO on image server.
 Script builds new ISO with Kickstart for vmedia install.

-SSH Task Commmand /tmp/makeESXi {{.global.workflow.input.HostName}}
+SSH Task Commmand /tmp/makeESXi.sh {{.global.workflow.input.HostName}}

 ![This is an image](images/makeESXi.PNG)

 ### pingit.sh
-Script runs and waits for OS to be installed by checking for reachablity or ESXI IP address
+Script runs and waits for OS to be installed by checking the reachablity of ESXI server IP address

 SSH Task Command /tmp/pingit.sh {{.global.workflow.input.IpAddress}}